crossminer/scava/web-dashboards/README.md

 ### Kibiter 6

-Since the first review of the project, Kibiter 6 was used to build the web dashboards.
+Since the first review of the project, Kibiter 6 is used to build the web dashboards.

-This version includes the SearchGuard authentication plugin.
-By default Kibiter is used in read only mode and, if you want to modify the web dashbboards, you need to login the user `admin` with password `admin`.
+This version includes the 6.3.1 version for Elasticsearch and Kibana and the SearchGuard authentication plugin.

+By default Kibiter is used in read only mode and, if you want to modify the web dashboards, you need to login with the user `admin` with password `admin`.

 This version also includes the CROSSMINER branding.